qcif-training/StatisticalComparisonsUsingR/_episodes/05-Continuous-Variable.md

-Neither test gives a significant p-value, so in the absence of sufficient evidence to accept the alternative hypothesis of non-normality, we treat the data as if it were normal; that is, we use a T-test
+Neither test gives a significant p-value, so in the absence of sufficient evidence to accept the alternative hypothesis of non-normality, we treat the data as if it were normal; that is, we use a T-test.

 #### Step three - carrying out a T-test